abin-santo/abin-santo/README.md

 ## About Me

-I'm a passionate developer with a keen interest in creating innovative solutions and applications.
-I love to explore new technologies and continuously improve my skills.
+Passionate and driven engineer with a deep interest in robotics and automation.
+Graduated with a Bachelors in Electronics and Communication, specializing in VLSI and Machine Learning.
+Experienced in CNC machine development at Super Fab Lab Kochi.
 - 🌱 I’m currently learning new frameworks and tools to enhance my development capabilities.
-- 💬 Ask me about web development, programming languages, and software design.
+- 💬 Ask me about pcb designing, 3D designing ,Embedded programming.
-- 📫 How to reach me: [your.email@example.com](mailto:your.email@example.com) (replace with your actual email).
+- 📫 How to reach me: [your.email@example.com](mailto:abinsantohonor@gmail.com) (replace with your actual email).
 - ⚡ Fun fact: I enjoy solving puzzles and challenges in my free time!

 ## Skills

-- **Languages**: JavaScript, Python, Java
+- **Languages**: python ,c,c++
-- **Frameworks**: React, Node.js, Django
+- **3D designing**: fusion 360,autocad
-- **Tools & Technologies**: Git, Docker, AWS
+- **Tools & Technologies**: Git
-- **Databases**: MySQL, MongoDB, PostgreSQL
+- **PCB designing**: KICAD

 ## Projects